prasadreddy1060/AltMobility-Data-Analysis/README_task1.md

  **Expected Insights**

+## 📈 Task 5: Customer Retention Analysis

+This task tracks customer retention by examining repeat purchases made by customers after their first order.

+### 🔍 Objective

+- Visualize the percentage of customers who made repeat purchases in each subsequent month after their first purchase.
+- Helps gauge the effectiveness of customer retention strategies.

+---

+### SQL Queries

+- **Customer Retention Cohort Analysis**
+  This query calculates how many customers from each cohort returned to make repeat purchases in the following months.

+---

+###  Visualization

+- **Visualization Type**: A heatmap or line graph displaying customer retention per cohort month.
+- **Tools Used**: Business Intelligence tools (e.g., Power BI, Tableau) or Python (Matplotlib/Seaborn) to generate the visualization.

+---

+### Expected Insights

+- The retention rate is likely to decrease as time passes since the first purchase.
+- Identifying drop-offs can help refine marketing and customer retention strategies.

 - You can assess both operational efficiency and payment success in a unified report.
 - Helps identify transactions that need follow-up due to failed payments.